basingstoke-makerspace/AQMLoraTBeam/README.md

 Supported sensors currently - SDS011 PM sensor, DHT ( 11/22 ) temperature and humidity sensor.
 Also supporting the NEO6M GPS sensor integrated on the T-Beam device.

-Project set up in PlatformIO, based on IBM Zurich LMIC code for Lora as ported for Arduino framework ( https://www.arduinolibraries.info/libraries/ibm-lmic-framework ).
+Project set up in PlatformIO, based on IBM LMIC code for Lora as ported for Arduino framework ( MCCI LoRaWAN LMIC library).
 Also using TinyGPS++ and HardwareSerial.

 NB This project is not using FreeRTOS.
 At least, not as far as I'm aware.
 This is not a reflection on FreeRTOS, more on the simplicity of the functionality required here, and the fact that the LMIC